-Note: The shift in composition between Dec-17 and Dec-2018 can be attributed to an increase in borrowers and/or data inconsistency.
-The series is reportedly prone to revision as private banks are unable to provide accurate data, including on borrowing classification, within the designated timeframe.
+series is reportedly prone to revision as private banks are unable to provide accurate data, including on borrowing classification, within the designated timeframe.
 General refers to the collection of small loan amounts not falling under the identified categories.
 Source: CBM

 7. The SOBs have taken steps to keep up with the rapid expansion of Myanmar's private banking system.
 Cognizant of the competition that private banks have brought to the system, all four SOBs have begun to diversify their loan portfolios, to the extent that they have also started competing with one another.
-MEB has placed relatively greater emphasis on extending loans to private enterprises and individuals over the years.
-For instance, since FY18, MEB has been managing a Japan International Cooperation Agency (JICA)-funded loan program for small and medium-sized enterprises (MSMEs) that can be secured from percent of the labor force (Luna-Martinez and Anantavrasilpa, 2014).
+MEB has placed a relatively greater emphasis on extending loans to private enterprises and individuals over the years.
+For instance, since FY18, MEB has been managing a Japan International Cooperation Agency (JICA)-funded loan program for small and medium-sized enterprises (MSMEs) that can be

-&lt;sup>27 Agriculture remains an important component of the economy, accounting for 30-40 percent of GDP and representing up to 70 percent of the labor force (Luna-Martinez and Anantayrasilna, 2014)
+&lt;sup>27 Agriculture remains an important component of the economy, accounting for 30-40 percent of GDP and representing up to 70 percent of the labor force (Luna-Martinez and Anantavrasilpa, 2014).
+MEB's number of branches would place it just behind that of the largest (private) bank by asset size-Kanbawza (KBZ)

-28 MEB's number of branches would place it just behind that of the largest (private) bank by asset size-Kanbawza (KBZ) Bank-with 499 branches and ahead of Ayeyarwaddy (AYA) Bank with 249 branches and Co-operative (CB) Bank with 225.
+&lt;sup>28 MEB's number of branches would place it just behind that of the largest (private) bank by asset size-Kanbawza (KBZ) Bank-with 499 branches and ahead of Ayeyarwaddy (AYA) Bank with 249 branches and Co-operative (CB) Bank with 225.
 KBZ Bank has around USD8 billion in assets, making it three times larger than the next biggest bank, AYA Bank; and it has nearly twice the number of branches and employees as any private competitor (Schellhase and Sun, 2017).